The Montessori Method

 How are classrooms structured?

 Our Toddler program starts at age 2.
-Children’s House at Chesapeake Montessori School is inclusive of students ages 3 to 6, while our Elementary program is based on the developmental needs of students from ages 6-12 and the Middle School program serves students aged 12-14.
+Children’s House at Chesapeake Montessori School is inclusive of students ages 3 to 6, while our Elementary program is based on the developmental needs of students from ages 6-12.
 These age groups are not rigidly defined by age group, but rather when children move into age-appropriate work that matches their needs.
 Learn more about our school »